 According to a report on the Australian website Motoring.com.au, the next-generation Mitsubishi Triton pickup (and its SUV counterpart, the Pajero Sport) is set to gain the company’s plug-in hybrid technology, which will make the Triton the world’s first mainstream hybrid 1-tonne light commercial vehicle.

-The publication from down under spoke to the Mitsubishi Eclipse Cross’s chief engineer, Masahiro Awano, who said the company was studying a variety of plug-in hybrid powertrain options including tri-motor and quad-motor setups which could form the basis for performance oriented models too.
+The publication from down under spoke to the Mitsubishi Eclipse Cross’s chief engineer, Masahiro Awano, who said that they were studying a variety of plug-in hybrid powertrain options including tri-motor and quad-motor setups which could form the basis for performance-oriented models too.

-Styling cues for the new Mitsubishi electric truck are expected to come from the Mi-Tech concept shown at the 2019 Tokyo Motor Show.
+Styling cues for the new Mitsubishi electric truck could come from the Mi-Tech concept shown at the 2019 Tokyo Motor Show.
 The Mi-Tech, despite being a beach-buggy type model, featured strong design elements for its front and rear fascia, which is expected to be carried over to new Mitsubishi models like the Triton and Pajero Sport, expected through this decade.